-With today’s operation of approximately 200 beef and 50 dairy cattle on the property or put out to pasture in the summer our horses see more than just the inside of an arena.
+With today’s operation of over 200 beef cattle on the property or put out to pasture in the summer our horses see more than just the inside of an arena.
 They are used for traditional ranch work, recreational riding, as well as the roping arena.
 We seek out horses with straight confirmations, kind eyes, stout chests and muscled hips so they have the strength and stamina for the versatile requirements of a working animal.
 As these traits are beneficial in any venue, we have prospects that will excel in most disciplines.
 Some of the horses we’ve sold have gone on to excel in the barrel racing, roping, working cow horse and gymkhana arenas..

 Ed also uses his creative talents to design and build custom home decor pieces made out of new or used horse shoes, bits, spurs or whatever else inspires him.
 If you are looking for a unique piece for your home, or wanting to build something to remember an old equine friend using their old shoes or tack, look up CrossBell Creations on FaceBook and give us a call.